sbillsborough/Tables/README.md

 Open in any web browser that supports HTML 5.

 ## Features
-List of features ready and TODOs for future development
+List of features ready and TODOs for future development:
-* Full table including classes for cells.
+* Full table including classes for divs and cells
-* Links to external fonts.
+* Links to external fonts
 * Relevant CSS
 * Scroll bar

 To-do list:
+* None

 ## Status
 Project is: _finished_